Fireworks Site Layout & General Advice

 In the display itself, all you have to worry about it getting to the next firework.
 The sequence is already laid out!

-Numbering your fireworks is an alternative approach can also be helpful as shown in the photo below.
+Numbering your fireworks is an alternative approach and can also be helpful as shown in the photo below.
 This was for 100+ fireworks at a review night and made lighting the correct one easy.

 If you need a prompt at any point (e.g. to break away from the line and go and set off a rocket or firework in a different area), use whatever method will work best for you, such as a gap in the line, a visual marker like a glow stick or a printed running order.

 On the day you’ll also need to take into account wind direction.
 Ideally the wind should be blowing towards the fallout zone.
 You may need to move things slightly to take this into account, or extend the safety distance to compensate.
 At some venues it may be impossible to have the “perfect” wind direction blowing from front to back.
 Less desirable is a side wind, but this can be compensated for by having a larger safety and fallout zone down wind.
-We’ll cover this subject in more depth in our Coping With Bad Weather guide.
+I’ll cover this subject in more depth in my Coping With Bad Weather guide.